ravirahman/the-electrons/assets/posts/lab6.md

 To make our robot more robust to various scenarios, we would like to implement dynamic lookahead and speed changes.
 Dynamic lookahead changes, in terms of pure pursuit, would allow us to shorten the lookahead distance around sharp turns but increase it on long and straight hallways.
 Dynamic speed changes would work in a similar fashion.

-We believe general improvements to our RRT algorithm are possible and plan to spend some time optimizing it, because RRT tends to produce navigatable paths, which may be important for the race.
+We believe general improvements to our RRT algorithm are possible and plan to spend some time optimizing it, because RRT tends to produce navigable paths, which may be important for the race.
 Any reduction of the time necessary to plan a path, or an improvement in reliability of finding a path, would be a welcome improvement.